Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-social-recovery.md

 The above diagram shows the whole process of recovering an account.

-> Note: Ensure that your new account has enough KSM to pay for the transaction fees and the amount
+> Note: Ensure that your new account has enough LUNAR to pay for the transaction fees and the amount
 > that is used for reserve when doing the recovery.

 Navigate to the menu that is located beside the send button in the row of your new account and click